-- have written policies and procedures for employees who travel on Perkins business and seek travel reimbursement from the Grant Award; - maintain internal controls sufficient to verify that travel costs reimbursed with Perkins funds do not include unallowable costs as outlined in Appendix J (Grant Cost Guidelines); - reimburse employees traveling on Perkins business at no more than the federal lodging and per diem rates or the Awarded Applicant's rates, whichever are more stringent; - reimburse employees traveling on Perkins business for actual costs not to exceed the per diem rates; - reimburse travel costs that exceed the per diem rates with other funds (not Perkins funds) that are available to the Awarded Applicant; - reimburse actual car mileage at the current rate established by the Texas Comptroller of Public of Accounts or the Awarded Applicant's rate, whichever is more stringent; - maintain receipts on file in the name of the traveler and evidence of actual travel for airline, hotel, car rental, and local transportation costs; and - maintain per diem receipts on file OR maintain sufficient records to certify actual per diem costs for an employee's travel.
+- have written policies and procedures for employees who travel on Perkins business and seek travel reimbursement from the Grant Award; - reimburse employees traveling on Perkins business at the federal lodging and per diem

+- reimburse employees traveling on Perkins business at the per diem rates or for actual costs not to exceed the per diem rates; - reimburse travel costs that exceed the per diem rates with other funds (not Perkins funds) that are available to the Awarded Applicant; and - reimburse actual car mileage at the current rate established by the Texas Comptroller of Public of Accounts or the Awarded Applicant's rate, whichever is more stringent.

-Additional information about travel rates and allowable and unallowable travel costs is provided in Appendix J.
+Additional information about travel rates and allowable and unallowable travel costs is provided in Appendix L.